iTzJulians/Portfolio/projects/dungeonOnslaught.md

 ## 🎮 About the project

-**Dungeon Onslaught** is a short 2D suspense game where you play as a child fleeing from a terrifying monster that only emerges in the darkness.
-As you run, staying in the light becomes your only way to survive.
-The gameplay combines auto-running mechanics with reactive platforming and light-based puzzle elements to create tension and urgency.
+**Dungeon Onslaught** Developed as part of a job interview assessment, Dungeon Onslaught features a wave-based combat system where players battle through enemy hordes.
+The game includes a fully functional inventory system with persistent saving.
+After each round, players unlock a new weapon, encouraging strategic experimentation and progression through increasing difficulty.

-This game was made for the UNGames 4D4H jam, for 4 days and 4 hours, my fellow artist and audio composer partner and I delved into planning and developing this exciting video game that was awarded as the game with the best sound design and the best game of the jam!
+This game was made with a lot of love and dedication during the 48 hours :3!

 - **Genre:** 2D, pixel art, horde.
 - **Tools:** Unity, C#.
-- **My Rol:** Main programmer, assets integrator.
+- **My Rol:** Main programmer, assets integrator, game designer.

 <hr class="neon-separator">